LeakyAbstractions/blog/quotes/_posts/2011-02-14-good-and-bad-examples.md

 tumblr: http://guillermonkey.tumblr.com/post/3282093714
 tags:
   - java
-  - criticism
   - programming-languages
 quote:
   author: pixadel
 ---

 Fine, Java *MIGHT* be a good example of what a programming language should be like.
-But Java applications are good examples of what applications *SHOULDN'T* be like.
+But Java applications are good examples of what applications *SHOULDN’T* be like.